 function playFile(myfile) load(myfile); obj = audioplayer(y, Fs); obj.TimerFcn = 'showSeconds'; obj.TimerPeriod = 1; play(obj); end function showSeconds disp('tick') end

-the 73113 samples in the file takes approximately 8.9 seconds.
-However,
+in the file takes approximately 8.9 seconds.
+However, the

 To ensure complete playback or recording, consider the following options: